 Baby+me is a small-scale intervention study that aims to use new technology to improve the quality of infant-mother interaction.
 Dr Fionnuala Larkin is primarily responsible for this study.

 In Baby+me, an intervention to promote mind-mindedness will be delivered via a smartphone app that mothers will be given free of charge.
 The intervention aims to encourage parents to think about their child in a mind-minded way, through friendly, informative alerts and interactive features.
 Using a randomised controlled trial methodology, the team will evaluate whether the intervention is effective in improving parent-child interaction as well as child and parental wellbeing.

-The study began recruiting in August 2014 and will be recruiting until July 2016.
-It will involve over 200 mothers and their babies, recruited through clinical and community services.
-Around a third of the mothers will be recruited in pregnancy and the other two thirds will be recruited after the birth.
+The study began recruiting in August 2014 and finished recruiting in August 2016.
+It involves over 200 mothers and their babies, recruited through clinical and community services.
+Around a third of the mothers were recruited in pregnancy and the other two thirds were recruited after the birth.